Washington wildlife officials order killing of wolves in old Profanity Peak Pack territory

 The policy also stipulates that cattle producers have employed at least two proactive deterrence techniques.
 Lethal control is allowed in the eastern third of the state where wolves are protected by state endangered species rules.
 Wolves remain federally protected in the western two-thirds of the state.

 Despite losses of roughly a dozen wolves a year from selective state-authorized lethal control, plus poaching, vehicle collisions and other human-related causes, Washington’s wolf population has grown each year.
 A minimum of 122 wolves, 22 packs and 14 successful breeding pairs was reported by the WDFW this winter.

-The Old Profanity Territory pack was not included in that assessment.
+The wolves in the Profanity Peak Pack area were not included in that assessment.
 Wolves were documented in the area in June.

 Shepherd, who lives in Chewelah and works closely with ranchers said its clear the system is not working.

 “Having the same thing happen every year and expecting a better outcome … it’s kind of the definition of insanity,” he said.

 The issue is finding a solution that works for everyone involved and doesn’t put the financial burden on ranchers.

 “One thing I know is that they (ranchers) want a long term sustainable solution too.
 They don’t want this,” he said.
 “They want this to stop.
 Because, no pun intended, they’re bleeding money.”